GeoWebCache/geowebcache/documentation/en/user/source/configuration/xml/exhaustive.rst

          <!-- OPTIONAL The number of seconds that a client should cache
               a tile it has received from GWC.
 The default is to use the same expiration time as the WMS server provided.
-If this value is not available, 2 hours is used. -->
+If this value is not available, 2 hours is used.

+              See expireCacheList
+         -->
          <expireClientsList>
            <expirationRule minZoom="0" expiration="7200" />
            <expirationRule minZoom="10" expiration="600" />